 The beaches in both cities provide plenty of sunbathing, swimming, fishing, and boating.
 But, let’s not forget golf.

 In Tampa, some of the best golf courses are just north and west of the city.
 Tampa Palms Golf & Country Club has 18 holes of golf designed by Arthur Hill.
-There’s also Pebble Creek Golf Course which has won awards and usually offers players a glimpse of alligators and sandhill cranes.
+There’s also Old Memorial Golf Course, a traditional golf course near Tampa International Airport.
 In Miami, some of the best places to tee off include The Biltmore in Coral Gables and Miami Beach Golf Course, which has been around since 1923.

 Real Estate and Homes for Sale

 Tampa homes for sale are found in gated single-family communities in popular suburbs like Sun City Center and New Port Richey.
-Buyers can consider new-construction communities such as Del Webb Bexley or well-established neighborhoods like King’s Point, where there are 5,277 homes.
+Buyers can also consider new-construction communities such as Del Webb Bexley or well-established neighborhoods like Kings Point, where there are more than 5,000 homes.

 The Best Cuban Sandwich